-If a Curse applies to something you don't have, ignore it unless the Curse has instructions to the contrary.
-For instance, if you draw De-Feet-ed and you are not wearing Footgear, nothing happens; discard the card.
+If a Curse applies to something you don't have, ignore it.
+For instance, if you draw Lose Your Armor and you have no armor, nothing happens; discard the card.

 There will be times when it will help you to play a Curse or Monster on yourself, or to "help" another player in a way that costs him treasure.
 This is very munchkinly.
 Do it.